phoenixframework/phoenix/docs/controllers.md

 ### Flash Messages

 There are times when we need to communicate with users during the course of an action.
-Maybe there was an error updating a model.
+Maybe there was an error updating a schema.
 Maybe we just want to welcome them back to the application.
 For this, we have flash messages.

 The `Phoenix.Controller` module provides the `put_flash/3` and `get_flash/2` functions to help us set and retrieve flash messages as a key value pair.
 Let's set two flash messages in our `HelloWeb.PageController` to try this out.